lewis-weinberger/adir/README.md

 ## Installation

-This application requires an installation of [plan9port](https://github.com/9fans/plan9port), to pull in `libacme` and associated headers.
-Assuming the `PLAN9` environmental variable points to your plan9 installation, you should be able to compile `adir` with `mk`:
+This application requires an installation of [plan9port](https://github.com/9fans/plan9port), as it piggybacks on various libraries (like `libacme` and `libthread`) and takes advantage of p9p's build files.
+Assuming the `PLAN9` environmental variable points to your p9p installation, you should be able to compile `adir` with `mk` as follows:

 ```
 git clone https://github.com/lewis-weinberger/adir.git
 cd adir
-mk
+mk install
 ```

-To remove object files to start afresh, use `mk clean`.
+To install the executable at a custom location, set the `BIN` variable (e.g. `mk install BIN=/usr/local/bin`).
+To remove object files and start afresh, use `mk clean`.

 ## Usage